Model Characterization and Dark Matter in the Secluded $U(1)^\prime$ Model: Results

-{Thus, nature of LSP plays an important role in determining the dark matter phenomenology.
-In addition to discussions about the coannihilation channels in the previous paragraph, each species of neutralinos yield different phenomenology and implications in the dark matter experiments.} If the LSP mass eigenstate $\tilde\chi_1^0$ is given in terms of interaction eigenstates by the following linear combination {using the same basis as the neutralino mass matrix given in Eq.(\ref{eq:Mneutralino});}
+{In addition to discussions about the coannihilation channels in Figure \ref{fig:neutralino}, each species of neutralinos yield different phenomenology and implications in the dark matter experiments.} If the LSP mass eigenstate $\tilde\chi_1^0$ is given in terms of interaction eigenstates by the following linear combination {using the same basis as the neutralino mass matrix given in Eq.(\ref{eq:Mneutralino});}

 {where $Z_{ij}$ are elements of the diagonalization matrix encoding the possible mixtures in comprising the neutralino mass eigenstates, $\sum |Z_{ij}|^2=1$ by the normalization condition and $|Z_{1j}|^{2}$ measures the fraction of the $j^{{\rm th}}$ particle in the composition of LSP neutralino.}